-Comment: The timing identified for these projects in the draft plan reflects the realistic expectation of the NZ Transport Agency (NZTA) about when the project can be resourced and funded.
+Subcommittee's response: The timing identified for these projects in the draft plan generally reflects the realistic expectation of the NZ Transport Agency (NZTA) about when the project can be resourced and funded.
 In many cases the priority and timing is already set in the National Land Transport Programme, or dependant on being included in future programmes.